oapicf/pinterest-sdk/clients/csharp/generated/docs/AdAccountsApi.md

             var adAccountId = "adAccountId_example";  // string | Unique identifier of an ad account.
             var startDate = DateOnly.Parse("2013-10-20");  // DateOnly | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. var endDate = DateOnly.Parse("2013-10-20");  // DateOnly | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date. var targetingTypes = new List<AdsAnalyticsTargetingType>(); // List<AdsAnalyticsTargetingType> | Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other. var columns = new List<string>(); // List<string> | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
+The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\"] is in BETA and not yet available to all users. var columns = new List<string>(); // List<string> | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
-Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned var granularity = new Granularity(); // Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly var clickWindowDays = 1;  // int? | Number of days to use as the conversion attribution window for a pin click action.
+Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned var granularity = DAY;  // Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly var clickWindowDays = 1;  // int? | Number of days to use as the conversion attribution window for a pin click action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days. (optional)  (default to 30) var engagementWindowDays = 0;  // int? | Number of days to use as the conversion attribution window for an engagement action.
 Engagements include saves, closeups, link clicks, and carousel card swipes.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days. (optional)  (default to 30) var viewWindowDays = 0;  // int? | Number of days to use as the conversion attribution window for a view action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `1` day. (optional)  (default to 1)